Nallur Kandaswamy temple: Origins – The earlier shrines of Kandaswamy in Nallur

-The original, Kandaswamy Temple was founded in 948 ad.
-According to the Yalpana Vaipava Malai, the temple was developed at the site in the 15th century by Parakramabahu VI King of Kotte.
-Sapumal Kumaraya (also known as Chempaha Perumal in Tamil), who ruled the Jaffna kingdom on behalf of the Kotte kingdom is credited with building the third Nallur Kandaswamy temple.
+The original, Kandaswamy Temple was founded in 948 CE.
+According to the Yalpana Vaipava Malai, the temple was developed at the site 13th century by Puvenaya Vaku, a Minister to the Jaffna King Kalinga Magha.
+Sapumal Kumaraya (also known as செண்பகப் பெருமாள் in Tamil) an adopted son of Parakramabahu VI, who ruled the Jaffna kingdom on behalf of the Kotte kingdom is credited with building the third Nallur Kandaswamy temple.
 Nallur served as the capital of the Jaffna kings, with the royal palace situated very close to the temple.
 Nallur was built with four entrances with gates.
 There were two main roadways and four temples at the four gateways.

 The present rebuilt temple that exists now does not match their original locations which instead are occupied by churches erected by the Portuguese.
 The center of the city was Muthirai Santhai (market place) and was surrounded by a square fortification around it.
 There were courtly buildings for the kings, Brahmin priests, soldiers, and other service providers.
 The old Kandaswamy temple functioned as a defensive fort with high walls.
 In general, the city was laid out like the traditional temple town according to Hindu traditions.
 Cankilian Thoppu, the facade of the palace of King Cankili II, can still be found in Nallur.
-The third temple was destroyed by the Portuguese Catholic colonial Filipe de Oliveira in 1624 AD.
+The third temple was destroyed by the Potuguese conqueror of the Jaffna Kingdom Filipe de Oliveira in 1624 CE.
 The original kovil was located where St. James' Church, Nallur is located today.
 Part of the original Shivalingam of the Nallur Kandaswamy Temple was located in the Vicarage till 1995 when it was destroyed during the recapture of Jaffna by Sri Lanka armed forces and the platform where the shiva lingam was mounted on can still be seen in the hallway of the vicarage.